BonusCodePoker

 Following that, the mixed doubles took place for the first time in 1902 and five years later, we get the first ever women's doubles in 1907.

-Speaking of women and the French Open, the Grand Slam era star of the French Open has got to be Chris Evert.
-She's the most decorated winner of the French Open, with seven titles under her date between 1974 and 1986.
+Speaking of women, the Grand Slam era star of the French Open has got to be American superstar Chris Evert.
+She's the most decorated winner of the Parisien event, with seven titles under her date between 1974 and 1986.
 This is a record yet to be bested!

 Did you know that the French Open was the first Grand Slam tournament?
-The Tennis Open era officially started with the French Open of 1968.
+The Tennis Open era officially started in 1968 when players took to the courts in Paris.

 In the Grand Slam calendar, the Australian Open comes first, followed by the French Open as the second Grand Slam, in late May.
 Next up is Wimbledon and then the US Open brings up the rear.

 This composition provides a high bounce and a slow pace, which can prove challenging for many, even at the highest echelons of the sport.
-For example, Pete Sampras, John McEnroe, Boris Becker, Venus Williams and many more big stars have never won the French Open.
+For example, Pete Sampras, John McEnroe, Boris Becker, Venus Williams and many more big stars have never won the tournament.

 The French Open is a massive event, so it's easy to find places to wager on it.
 However, if you're looking for a really good online option, we'd recommend bet365.
 That's because you can bet way in advance or while the tournament is taking place.
 Choose from a large range of markets, get great odds and there's often excellent promotions around the the event too.